fomightez/sequencework/Compare_biological_seq_strings/README.md

 ---------------------------

 - There are other ways to score alignments.
 For now I have been using simplistic assessments based on differences.
 This can be done much fancier based on probability models, with different scores for sections in between the gaps as well.
 See [How sequence alignment scores correspond to probability models.
 Martin C Frith.
 Bioinformatics, btz576, https://doi.org/10.1093/bioinformatics/btz576](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btz576/5536873) for recent coverage of this, although I don't see an implementation linked to there on my cursory examination.

+- [FastANI](https://github.com/ParBLiSS/FastANI) - FastANI is developed for fast alignment-free computation of whole-genome Average Nucleotide Identity (ANI)
+>"FastANI rapidly compares fasta sequences and will output global identity.
+It is meant only for relatively similar genomes, and will not create any output if identity is below 75-80%." - from Mensur Dlakic's Biostars answer [here](https://www.biostars.org/p/9509271/#9509767)